Camille Kovalev: 2019–2020 season

 Beginning the season at the 2020 Master's de Patinage, the Kovalevs won the gold medal.
-They would then go on to compete on the 2019–20 ISU Challenger Series, finishing thirteenth at the 2019 CS Warsaw Cup and seventeenth at the 2019 CS Golden Spin of Zagreb.
+They then went on to compete on the 2019–20 ISU Challenger Series, finishing thirteenth at the 2019 CS Warsaw Cup and seventeenth at the 2019 CS Golden Spin of Zagreb.

-In December, the Kovalevs would win their second national silver medal at the 2020 French Championships.
+In December, the Kovalevs won their second national silver medal at the 2020 French Championships.

 2020–2021 season

-The Kovalevs only competed at one event that season, the 2020 Master's de Patinage, where they won the bronze medal.
+The Kovalevs only competed at one event in the 2020-2021 season, the 2020 Master's de Patinage, where they won the bronze medal.

 2021–2022 season: First national title and World Championship debut

 In fall 2021, it was announced that the Kovalevs were now being coached by Laurent Depouilly in Courbevoie.
 They started the season by finishing seventh at the 2021 CS Lombardia Trophy.
-Making their Grand Prix series debut at the 2021 Internationaux de France, the pair would come in seventh place.
+Making their Grand Prix series debut at the 2021 Internationaux de France, the pair came in seventh place.

-In December, they would win their first national title at the 2022 French Championships.
+In December, they won their first national title at the 2022 French Championships.
 With this result, the Kovalevs were selected to represent France at the European and World Championships for a first time.
-At the 2022 European Championships in Tallinn, Estonia, they would come in fourteenth place.
+At the 2022 European Championships in Tallinn, Estonia, they came in fourteenth place.

 In March 2022, the International Skating Union banned athletes representing Russia from competing at international events as a result of their invasion of Ukraine.
 In addition, the Chinese Skating Association opted not to send any athletes to compete at the 2022 World Championships in Montpellier, France.
 Because of this, the Kovalevs finished World Championships with a strong eighth-place.

 2022–2023 season: First Grand Prix medal

 The Kovalevs began the season by finishing sixth at the 2022 CS Nebelhorn Trophy before going on to win gold at the 2022 Master's de Patinage.

 Going on to compete on the 2022–23 Grand Prix circuit, the pair won their first Grand Prix medal, a silver, at the 2022 Grand Prix de France.
-They would subsequently finish fifth at the 2022 NHK Trophy.
+They subsequently finished fifth at the 2022 NHK Trophy.

 In December, the Kovalevs won the national title for a second consecutive time at the 2023 French Championships.
-Named to the European and World team, the Kovalevs would finish sixth at the 2023 European Championships in Espoo, Finland and fourteenth at the 2023 World Championships in Saitama, Japan.
+Named to the European and World team, the Kovalevs finished sixth at the 2023 European Championships in Espoo, Finland and fourteenth at the 2023 World Championships in Saitama, Japan.

-Selected to compete for Team France in the pairs discipline at the 2023 World Team Trophy, the pair would individually place fifth and Team France would finish in fifth place overall.
+Selected to compete for Team France in the pairs discipline at the 2023 World Team Trophy, the pair individually placed fifth and Team France finished in fifth place overall.